Polish truck drivers are blocking the border with Ukraine. It's hurting on the battlefield

 Ukrainian officials say the truckers' protest adds more stress to their economy and only serves Russia’s interests.

-Ukrainian exports have dropped by 40% through the four blocked border crossings, and the state budget has lost some 9.3 billion hryvnias ($252,000) due to the shortfall in customs payments, said Danylo Hetmantsev, head of the finance and tax committee in Ukraine's parliament.
+Ukrainian exports have dropped by 40% through the four blocked border crossings, and the state budget has lost some 9.3 billion hryvnias ($254 million) due to the shortfall in customs payments, said Danylo Hetmantsev, head of the finance and tax committee in Ukraine's parliament.

 “Undoubtedly, this is a powerful blow to our economy and our exports,” Hetmantsev said Tuesday on state TV.